Multivariate LSTM-FCNs for Time Series Classification: Experiments

-In this paper, various models, including the proposed models, are evaluated using accuracy, arithmetic rank, geometric rank, Wilcoxon signed rank test, and mean per class error.
-The arithmetic and geometric rank are the arithmetic and geometric mean of the ranks.
-The Wilcoxon signed rank test is a non-parametric statistical test that hypothesizes that the median of the rank between the compared models are the same.
-The alternative hypothesis of the Wilcoxon signed rank test is that the median of the rank between the compared models are not the same.
-Finally, the mean per class error is the mean of the per class error (PCE) of all the datasets,
+The Wilcoxon signed-rank test is a non-parametric statistical test that hypothesizes the median of the rank between the compared models is the same.
+The alternative hypothesis of the Wilcoxon signed-rank test is that the median of the rank between the compared models is not the same.
+Finally, the mean per class error is the average error of each class for all the datasets,